lucatacconi/crunz-ui/.github/README.md

 <br />
 <br />

-Crunz-ui starts from the most famous GitHub [Lavary/Crunz](https://github.com/lavary/crunz) project and is proposed as its natural graphical interface, optimal to make its usage more accessible and easy to use.
+Crunz-ui starts from the most famous GitHub [Lavary/Crunz](https://github.com/lavary/crunz) project and it's proposed to be its natural graphical interface, optimal to make its usage more accessible and easy to use.
 Designed to be extremely light, it uses [lucatacconi/silly-vue-scaffolding](https://github.com/lucatacconi/silly-vue-scaffolding) which guarantees to the project its elastic and dynamic structure.

 <details>
  <summary><strong>Table of Contents</strong> (click to expand)</summary>